vectordotdev/vector/docs/manual/setup/getting-started.md

 The `echo` statement sends a single log to Vector over `STDIN`.
 The `vector...` command starts Vector with our previously created config file.

-The event we've just sent will get received by our `sources.foo` component, then sent onto the `sinks.bar` component, which will, in turn, echo it back to the console:
+The event we've just sent will be received by our `sources.foo` component, then sent onto the `sinks.bar` component, which will, in turn, echo it back to the console:

 ```text